 Kate’s Kiki McDonough “Lauren” earrings made a comeback:

-Specifically, Nike’s Baseline Half Zip tennis top.
-Its costs $70 USD / £40 GBP.
+She wore a Nike’s Baseline Half Zip tennis top.
+It costs $70 USD / £40 GBP.

-The company claim the top has sweat-wicking properties, and it offers superior comfort thanks to its contoured seams, plus enhanced range of motion.
+The company claim the top has sweat-wicking properties, and it offers superior comfort thanks to its contoured seams.
 It appears to be popular on the Nike site too, scoring 5/5 stars and boasting reviews such as, “best tennis top for winter” and “super comfy and stylish”.

 If you’d like to copy Kate’s sporty style, you’re in luck.
 You can still grab the track pants at Saks Fifth Avenue, where they’re on sale.
 However, only the extra small size remains.
 They cost $146 (was £365) or £111.51 (was £278.77).